muhammaduzair99/RAG/README.md

 ## Acknowledgments

-Special thanks to Hugging Face for model hosting, Google Colab for providing GPU support, and OpenAI's ChatGPT for guidance and assistance throughout the project.
+Special thanks to Hugging Face for model hosting, Google Colab for providing GPU support, Project Gutenberg for corpus sourcing, and OpenAI's ChatGPT for guidance and assistance throughout the project.
 This collaboration helped optimize the pipeline and improve answer quality.